 ENL 44, Introductory Topics in Fiction

-ENL 10C, Literatures in English III: 1900-Present
+ENL 50, Careers in English

-ENL 110A, Introduction to Literary Theory
+ENL 110A, Introduction of Literary Theory

-ENL 111, Medieval Literature ENL ♦♦♦
+ENL 111, Topics in Medieval Literature

-ENL 113A, Chaucer: Troilus and "Minor" Poems♦♦♦
+ENL 113A, Chaucer: Troilus and the "Minor" Poems

-ENL 113B, Chaucer: The Canterbury Tales♦♦♦
+ENL 113B, Chaucer: The Canterbury Tales

 ENL 115, Topics in 16th & 17th Century Literature